MarcoVad/anydoku-sudoku-solver/README.md

 # anydoku-sudoku-solver
 Versatile solver for any sudoku type, single/multi board, any size, jigsaw, multifield, oddeven, diagonal, calcudoku, killer etc.
+With nice examples of the famous Elektor penta-hexadoku of 2012 and the so called 'largest calcudoku'.

 What is anydoku?
 ----------------